-f.
-One method of completing the Division Urequirements is through two courses: one at the 100-level and the other at either the 100-level courses, index so therwise stated 100and 200-level courses may serve as one of the two courses for completing a Division 1 in Humanities.
-Arts, and Cultural Studies.
-100- and 200-level cross-listed courses in two schools may serve as one of the two courses for completing a Division 1 in only ONE of the schools.
+COLLIUKAL SIDDLES One method of completing the Division Trequirements is through two courses: one at the t00-level and the other at either the 100- or 200-level.
+Unless otherwise stated 100-and 200-level courses may serve as one of the two courses for completing a Division I in Humanities, Arts, and Cultural Studies.
+100- and 200-level cross-listed courses in two schools may serve as one of the two courses for completing a Division I in only ONE of the schools;

-Description Change and Instructor Added HACU 109
+Description Change and Instructor Added VIDEO I

-VIDEO I Julia Meltzer
+Julia Meltzer